 7.3.1.aa31 Extended Block Ack Parameter Set

-The Extended Block Ack Parameter Set field is used in ADDBA frames to signal the parameters for setting up a Block Ack.
+The Extended Block Ack Parameter Set field is used in Extended(#1029) ADDBA frames to signal the parameters for setting up a Block Ack.
 The length of the Extended Block Ack Parameter Set field is 2 octets.
 The Extended Block Ack Parameter Set field is illustrated in Figure 7-aa36.